lakshmanasai5421/Python-file-handling-/Github.md

 ### Basic GitHub Commands for Pushing Code

+**GitHub** is a web-based platform used for storing, managing, and collaborating on software projects.
+It is built around **Git**, a version control system that helps developers track changes in their code over time.
+GitHub allows individuals and teams to work on the same project simultaneously while keeping a complete history of modifications.

+Developers use GitHub to create **repositories** (repos), which are storage spaces for project files, source code, documentation, and other resources.
+It provides features such as branching, pull requests, issue tracking, and code reviews, making collaboration easier and more organized.

+GitHub is widely used in both open-source and private software development.
+Open-source projects allow anyone to view, contribute to, and improve the code.
+It also supports automation through workflows and integration with various development tools.

+Today, GitHub is owned by [Microsoft](https://www.microsoft.com?utm_source=chatgpt.com) and is one of the most popular platforms for software development and collaboration.
+It helps developers share code, manage projects efficiently, and work together from anywhere in the world.

 **1. Initialize a Git Repository**
 Creates a new Git repository in your project folder.